Flexible Spending Accounts

 Money left in the plan after June 30th cannot be refunded to you; this is referred to as the Use-it or Lose-it rule.

-Generally, you cannot change the elections you have made after the beginning of the Plan Year.
-However, there are certain limited situations when you can change your elections.
-You are permitted to change elections if you have a "change in status" and you make an election change that is consistent with the change in status.
+Generally, you cannot change the elections you have made after the beginning of the plan year.
+However, if you experience a qualified change in status, you are allowed to make an election change that is consistent with the change in status.

 Contact Navia Benefit Solutions